carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 - "What is the difference between a spreadsheet and a table?"
 objectives:
 - "Explore data from different locations using a single database"
-- "Learn how to use a VIEW to save a query"
+- "Learn how to use a `VIEW` to save a query"
 keypoints:
-- "A VIEW can be used to create saved queries which can be used like tables."
+- "A `VIEW` can be used to create saved queries which can be used like tables."
 - "We can quickly load multiple CSVs into the same database."
-- "CSVs can be linked if we can find the right key."
+- "csvs can be linked if we can find the right key."
 ---

 Almost everything we can do in a database can be done with sufficiently complex spreadsheets.
-However, when operating on clean(ish) data, spreadsheets allow us to transform large amounts of data in consistent and reliable ways without needing to *see* the data we are manipulating.
+However, when operating on clean(ish) data, databases allow us to transform large amounts of data in consistent and reliable ways without needing to *see* the data we are manipulating.

 None of the examples we are covering today is so large that it would cause a modern spreadsheet program to crash.
 With that said, the 57,254 rows in `2016Census_G01_AUS_SA1.csv` are balky and difficult to work with when we are scrolling around, creating named ranges, and working on multiple layers of comparison.

-The single main benefit of SQL over a spreadsheet that we are covering today is the idea of a `JOIN.` Spreadsheets can certainly perform join-like operations, but the steps are many, specific to each join, and are not reusable.
-Whereas with SQL, since every output of a query is itself a table which can be used to input into other queries, we not only can JOIN multiple sets of data together, but we can do it with a single line of code.
+The single main benefit of SQL over a spreadsheet that we are covering today is the idea of a `JOIN`.
+Spreadsheets can certainly perform join-like operations, but the steps are many, specific to each join, and are not reusable.
+Whereas with SQL, since every output of a query is itself a table which can be used to input into other queries, we not only can `JOIN` multiple sets of data together, but we can do it with a single line of code.

 The main drawbacks of SQL over a spreadsheet is that you have to *write* that code and that you have to have clean data.
 (Cue Monty Python Spanish Inquisition sketch here.)
 However, because each query can produce output used in subsequent queries, we don't have to deal with that complexity all at the same time.
 Instead, we can gradually creep up on our desired output, making sure of our footing at each step.